Care for & Restore

 them.

-As of December 2020, these are the unincorporated communities identified as Environmental Justice Communities under the developing Environmental Justice Element!
-Stay up to date on the progress of the Environmental Justice Element by visiting Planning and Development Services.
+These are the unincorporated communities identified as Environmental Justice Communities under the developing Environmental Justice Element

 San Diego County’s Department of Environmental Health & Quality (DEHQ) has developed the fastest standard water quality test approved by the state.
 In addition to speeding up the process, DEHQ has expanded its testing locations – doubling the number of testing locations in South County - between Coronado and Tijuana – and increased the testing during the winter, when the risk of sewage-contaminated Tijuana River flows is higher due to rains.